 When most people think of garnet, they think of the common red garnets like almandine and pyrope.
 But the garnet family is actually remarkably diverse.
-Garnets can occur in nearly any color, from brown to yellow to orange, red and purple.
-But the green garnets are among the rarest.
-Recently we've been lucky to find some excellent specimens in the market.
+Garnets can occur in nearly any color, including brown, yellow, orange, red and purple.
+The green garnets are among the rarest.
+Recently we've been lucky in finding some excellent specimens.

-The garnet group is conventionally divided into 6 species: pyrope, almandite, spessartite, grossular, andradite and uvarovite.
+The garnet group is conventionally divided into 6 species: Pyrope, almandite, spessartite, grossular, andradite and uvarovite.
 The different garnets share a similar crystal structure, but differ slightly in their chemical compositions.
-Green garnets are found in both the grossular and andradite species.
+Green garnets are found in both the grossular and andradite types.

-The grossular species includes two green garnets -- the yellow-green grossularite and the chrome green tsavorite.
+Grossular garnets include two green garnets - the yellow-green grossularite and the chrome green tsavorite.
 The name "grossular" comes from the botanical name of the gooseberry, grossularia.
-The garnet known as grossularite is typically a greenish-golden to yellow-green or olive-green.
-The rarest grossular is tsavorite, a rich green to emerald green garnet found only in Kenya and Tanzania.
+The garnet known as grossularite is typically golden green, yellow-green or olive-green.
+The rarest grossular garnet is tsavorite, which is a rich green to emerald green garnet variety found only in Kenya and Tanzania.
 The outstanding green of tsavorite is thought to be due to trace amounts of chromium and/or vanadium.

 Tsavorite has become a popular alternative to emerald, though tsavorite is actually the rarer stone.
-But the more common grossularite has its own attractions.
+The more common grossularite has its own attractions.
 Grossularite displays similar brilliance to tsavorite, due to a refractive index that lies midway between spinel and sapphire.
-But the lighter colors of grossularite tend to have better dispersion or fire.
+The lighter colors of grossularite tend to have better dispersion (fire).

-The rarest of all garnets -- and one of the rarest of all gemstones -- is the green demantoid garnet.
-Particularly fine examples can command prices of thousands of dollars per carat.
-Demantoid belongs to the andradite variety of garnet, which is a calcium iron silicate with a refractive index of 1.88-1.94.
+The rarest of all garnets - and one of the rarest of all gemstones - is the green demantoid garnet.
+Particularly fine examples can command thousands of dollars per carat.
+Demantoid belongs to the andradite variety of garnet, which is calcium iron silicate with a refractive index of 1.88 to 1.94.
 The high refractive index makes demantoid the most brilliant of all the garnets; in fact it has a higher refractive index than sapphire and ruby.
-Demantoid also has remarkable dispersion or fire that exceeds even that of diamond.
-Indeed, the very name demantoid means "diamond-like luster."
+Demantoid also has remarkable dispersion (fire) that exceeds even that of diamond.
+Indeed, the very name demantoid means "diamond-like luster".

-Most of the green garnets, especially demantoid, are found only in smaller sizes.
-Specimens over one carat are uncommon and stones over 2 carats count as very rare indeed.
+Most of the green garnets, especially demantoid, are found only in small sizes.
+Specimens weighing over one carat are uncommon and stones over 2 carats count as very rare indeed.

 Rare and Unusual Gems

-The black star sapphires with the gold stars are found in only one location: our home province of Chanthaburi in Thailand.
+Black star sapphires with gold stars are found in only one location; our home province of Chanthaburi in Thailand.
 They are also special because they are completely untreated.
-Most blue star sapphires have been diffusion treatment with rutile to improve the star, but these black star sapphires tend to have a distinct star in the absence of any treatment.
+Most blue star sapphires have been diffusion-treated with rutile to improve the star, but these black star sapphires tend to have a distinct star without any treatment.
 The 55.93 ct stone shown above is especially rare because it displays a degree of perfection that is rarely seen.
-From it's nearly round dimensions ( 22.36 x 20.53 mm) to its well-centred and vivid 6-ray star, this is a true collector's item.
+Due to its almost round dimensions (22.36 x 20.53 mm) and its well-centred and vivid 6-ray star, this is a true collector's item.

 Happy gem hunting,Your friends at GemSelect